 The Company incurs financial markets risk in the form of interest rate risk.
 Risk can be quantified by measuring the financial impact of a near-term adverse increase in short-term interest rates.
-At December 31, 2022, the Company's line of credit with CIBC Bank USA included a commitment for revolving loans of \$20.0 million.
+At December 30, 2023, the Company's line of credit with CIBC Bank USA included a commitment for revolving loans of \$20.0 million.
 The interest rates applicable to revolving loans are based on either the bank's base rate or SOFR for short-term borrowings (twelve months or less).
-The Company had no revolving loans outstanding at December 31, 2022 under this line of credit.
+The Company had no revolving loans outstanding at December 30, 2023 under this line of credit.
 The Company's earnings would be affected by changes in short-term interest rates only in the event that it were to borrow amounts under this facility.
-With the Company's borrowings at December 31, 2022, a one percent increase in short-term rates would have no impact on annual pretax earnings.
-The Company had no interest rate derivatives in place at December 31, 2022.
+With the Company's borrowings at December 30, 2023, a one percent increase in short-term rates would have no impact on annual pretax earnings.
+The Company had no interest rate derivatives in place at December 30, 2023.

-None of the Company's cash and cash equivalents at December 31, 2022 was invested in money market mutual funds, which are subject to the effects of market fluctuations in interest rates.
+None of the Company's cash and cash equivalents at December 30, 2023 was invested in money market mutual funds, which are subject to the effects of market fluctuations in interest rates.

-Foreign currency transaction gains and losses were not material to the Company's results of operations for the year ended December 31, 2022, as less than 8% of the Company's total revenues and less than 1% of expenses were denominated in a foreign currency.
-Based upon these revenues and expenses, a 10% increase or decrease in the foreign currency exchange rates would impact annual pretax earnings by approximately \$628,000.
+Foreign currency transaction gains and losses were not material to the Company's results of operations for the year ended December 30, 2023, as approximately 8% of the Company's total revenues and less than 1% of expenses were denominated in a foreign currency.
+Based upon these revenues and expenses, a 10% increase or decrease in the foreign currency exchange rates would impact annual pretax earnings by approximately \$670,000.
 To date, the Company has not entered into any foreign currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exchange rates.